The music tips below will help with learning to read music.

 Music notation is very ingenious.
 It encodes two elements of music simultaneously, a rhythmic element and the pitch.
 When you read music you have to decode both at the same time.
 That’s a complex skill.
 It’s kind of like reading two languages at once.
 In my method, I split the rhythmic and pitch notation apart and teach them separately.

 I like to start with dictating rhythm.
-In Lesson 8, for example, we dictate the rhythm to “Hot Cross Buns”, and as we dictate we discover the symbol for a quarter note, for a quarter rest, and for eighth notes.
+In Lesson 9, for example, we dictate the rhythm to “Hot Cross Buns”, and as we dictate we discover the symbol for a quarter note, for a quarter rest, and for eighth notes.
 All of these symbols are linked to a familiar song, so the student can understand them right away.
-For another example of rhythm dictation, see Lesson 13.

-Once children learn how tell rhythm by the shape of a note, they can start to place notes on a staff to show pitch.
-See Lesson 24 for a first exercise in melodic dictation.
-After dictating a familiar melody, have your child point to each note while singing the song.
-This develops the ability to read music in the same way that children recite a picture book they’ve memorized while pointing to the words develops the ability to read.
+Once children learn how to tell rhythm by the shape of a note, they can start to place notes on a staff to show pitch.
+After they dictate a familiar melody, have your child point to each note while singing the song.
+This develops the ability to read music in the same way that children develop the ability to read by reciting a picture book they’ve memorized while pointing to the words.
 They may not be “reading,” but they are associating symbols with sound and meaning, building skills that will later help them read on their own.

 The very last phase of learning to read music is developing the ability to take an unfamiliar, written song, and play it right from the page.
 Asking a child to do this without sufficient preparation sets them up for frustration.
-Making sure the foundation is in place is key to success.
+Putting the foundation in place is the key to success.
 A child familiar with music, the musical alphabet, the staff, rhythms, and note positions, should be ready and eager to start reading simple music on their own.